The Global Network of Forest Science Cooperation

 Biosecurity: recent and potential incursions of pests and pathogens into new areas; "Host jumps" – many pests and pathogens occur on more than one host and can use "alternative" hosts to enter a country.

-Pests and diseases development in Tropics : climate change and pests and diseases epidemics, adaptation and mitigation.
+Pests and diseases development in Tropics : climate change and pests and diseases epidemics, adaptation and mitigation; biological control, the success story in the tropical countries.